 Even Houdini would agree that it’s hard to break into a bottle of wine without a corkscrew.
 Wine openers come in all shapes, sizes, and price points.
 Openers range from the beginner-friendly bunny ear design to the wine enthusiast’s choice: the waiter’s friend.

 Decent Set of Wine Glasses

-A proper wine glass really does make a difference!
-In fact, a recent study from Japan on Scientific American demonstrated that the shape of a glass affects how the flavor of wine is perceived.
+A proper wine glass does make a difference!
+A recent study from Japan on Scientific American demonstrated that the shape of a glass affects how the wine’s flavor is perceived.

 Decanter / Aerator

-Aerating or decanting wine is a simple method of exposing wine to oxygen, which helps smooth out harsh tannins and bitterness, while releasing aromas.
+Aerating or decanting wine is a simple method of exposing the wine to oxygen, which helps smooth out harsh tannins and bitterness while releasing aromas.
 Sure, wines aerate slightly as they pour from the bottle into your glass, but these tools increase the rate at which oxygen brings forth the wine’s best characteristics.
-Most often aerating and decanting are reserved for red wines, but they are perfectly suitable for some white and rosés as well.
+Most often, aerating and decanting are reserved for red wines, but they are perfectly suitable for some white and rosés.

 But which gadget is right for you?
-Well, the simplest answer comes down to just how long you’re willing to wait before taking the first sip.
+The simplest answer comes down to just how long you’re willing to wait before taking the first sip.